-Pokemon Sword and Shield has a ton of new and updated mechanics, but one of the more obscured activities players can do in their game is cooking.
-Taking a small page out Breath of the Wild, Game Freak incorporated a whole new mini-game with cooking curry in Sword and Shield.
+Pokemon Sword and Shield has a ton of new and updated mechanics, but one of the more obscure activities players can do in their game is cooking.
+Taking a small page out of Breath of the Wild, Game Freak incorporated a whole new mini-game with cooking curry in Sword and Shield.
 While it's not as in-depth as Link's forays into foraging, cooking curry for your Pokemon can be a rewarding process that does provide some benefits.
-So this mini guide will talk all about curry cooking, and why you should consider doing it in your Pokemon playthrough.
+So this Pokemon Sword and Shield Curry Guide will show you how the recipes and mini-game work.

-Pokemon Curry Cooking Guide - The Benefits of a Balanced Breakfast
+Pokemon Sword and Shield Curry Guide - The Benefits of a Balanced Breakfast

 Curry cooking is a mini-game mechanic that can only be done when players camp with their Pokemon.
 The camp mechanic is the upgraded version of Pokemon Amie, where your team can roam around a small area while you play with them.
 Camping is a nice little distraction, but there are plenty of benefits for playing with your Pokemon, ranging from raising their affection levels to generating experience points.

-Cooking is also a multiplayer mini-game, where every player is working together to create a special dish for their Pokémon.
+Cooking is also a multiplayer mini-game where every player works together to create a special dish for their Pokémon.
 The camping mechanic allows up to three players to join you on your campout, and their inclusion in curry cooking can help you achieve higher ranks whenever you cook a dish.
-So if you have any friends in the Wild Area, or are willing to have some strangers join you on your travels, the benefits are practical, even if the mini-game is a bit repetitive.
+So if you have any friends in the Wild Area or are willing to have some strangers join you on your travels, the benefits are practical, even if the mini-game is a bit repetitive.

 Pokemon Curry Cooking Guide - A Breakdown of Ingredients